cep21/geneticsort/post.md

 Genetic algorithms work well where it is *computationally prohibitive* to find the best answer to a problem.
-This includes small datasets where trying all solutions [grows quickly](https://www.mcgill.ca/oss/article/did-you-know-infographics/there-are-more-ways-arrange-deck-cards-there-are-atoms-earth), or solutions on large datasets that have quadratic optimal solutions (even a million becomes [huge](http://www.pagetutor.com/trillion/index.html) when squared.
+This includes small datasets where trying all solutions [grows quickly](https://www.mcgill.ca/oss/article/did-you-know-infographics/there-are-more-ways-arrange-deck-cards-there-are-atoms-earth), or solutions on large datasets that have quadratic optimal solutions (even a million becomes [huge](http://www.pagetutor.com/trillion/index.html) when squared).
-).

 Genetic algorithms also work well when analyzing something that you're either not allowed to reverse engineer, like a [black box](https://en.wikipedia.org/wiki/Black_box) or problems that are [beyond](https://en.wikipedia.org/wiki/Laplace%27s_demon) our [current](https://en.wikipedia.org/wiki/Uncertainty_principle) understanding.

 ![Picture of blackbox](https://docs.google.com/drawings/d/e/2PACX-1vSRUNakfe-27XxP43Bg-Ip5Egz1AwEp4mfqyNKtLenpm6ji1SXO2MKTwDoDkLn0RZOaGTPkSRdeU4Tj/pub?w=960&h=720)

+The final aspect that allows genetic algorithms to work well are good crossover and mutation algorithms.
+* Crossover: A reasonable way to combine two different solutions
+* Mutation: Most small changes to the solution should produce small changes in results

 # Applying genetic algorithms to sorting inputs